agroal/pgagroal/doc/man/pgagroal.conf.5.rst

 allow_unknown_users
   Allow unknown users to connect.
 Default is true

+authentication_timeout
+  The number of seconds the process will wait for valid credentials.
+Default is 5

 libev
   The libev backend to use.
 Valid options: auto, select, poll, epoll, linuxaio, iouring, devpoll and port.
 Default is auto